Ariana Grande’s Brother, Frankie, Pens Beautiful Tribute To Mac Miller, Credits Him As The Reason He Got Sober

 “I am beyond heartbroken over Malcolm’s death.
 He was a good friend and was wonderful to my sister.
 He was the reason I went to the rehabilitation center where I was detoxed safely from all of the drugs alcohol and medications I was taking, when I couldn’t imagine living without them,” Frankie began.

-Frankie continued by sharing how the over-pouring amount of support he received following his decision to go to rehab was more than he ever expected and how he came to realize that it was possible to live a life free from addiction, which he would’ve never known if hadn’t been for Miller.
+Frankie continued by sharing how the overpouring amount of support he received following his decision to go to rehab was more than he ever expected and how he came to realize that it was possible to live a life free from addiction, which he would’ve never known if hadn’t been for Miller.

 View this post on Instagram